camille-avatarmedical/UnitySlowHttpClient/README.md

 * UnityWebRequest is 2x slower than HttpClient running on .Net Core.
 * HttpClient running in Unity is about 10x slower than the equivalent version running on .Net Core.
+* Performance varies widly between using HTTPS and HTTP.